data301-2021-summer2/project-group35-project/README.md

 ## Describe your topic/interest in about 150-200 words

-{My topic is what car brands and models are the best quality.
+{My topic is what car brands and models are the best quality in terms of longest lasting.
 To further illaborate, what brands and cars will have the longest life time.
-This information is important to know for car buyers, so they can pick a relable manufacturer so theirs car's work as long as possible getting them the best bang for their buck!
+This information is important to know for car buyers, so they can pick a relable manufacturer so theirs car's work as long as possible before they have to buy a new vehicle.
 To do this, we will be looking at what cars drove the most miles on average, and how old each of these cars are.
-I hope to build a better understanding about what this vehicle data says about their manufacture's reliability, so I can choose to buy the best quality car.}
+I hope to build a better understanding about what this vehicle data says about their manufacture's reliability and longevity, so others and myself can choose to buy the best quality car.}

 ## Describe your dataset in about 150-200 words